someengineering/fixinventory/docs/source/setup.rst

     2021-10-05 13:03:37,533 - DEBUG - 3189/workerd-events - workerd-events connecting to ws://localhost:8900/subscriber/workerd-events/handle
     2021-10-05 13:03:37,536 - DEBUG - 3189/workerd-events - workerd-events connected to ckcore message bus

-Let us unpack this command

-- ``fork`` makes :ref:`setup-ckworker` fork each collector plugin instead of using threads
-- ``collector aws`` loads the AWS collector plugin
-- ``aws-fork`` tells the AWS collector plugin to also use forked processes instead of threads
-- ``aws-access-key-id/-secret-access-key`` AWS credentials for API access.
-Instead of using credentials directly you can also opt to inherit them from the `awscli <https://aws.amazon.com/cli/>`_ environment or when running on EC2 using an instance profile.
-- ``aws-role`` the IAM role Cloudkeeper should assume when making API requests
-- ``aws-scrape-org`` tells the AWS collector plugin to retrieve a list of all org accounts and then assume into each one of them.

-The reason for using forked processes instead of threads is to work around performance limitations of Python's `GIL <https://en.wikipedia.org/wiki/Global_interpreter_lock>`_.
-By forking we almost scale linearly with the number of CPU cores when collecting many accounts at once.
-The default is to use threads to conserve system resources.

 .. _setup-ckmetrics: